Murders of Floyd and Vera Hill: Execution

-On May 30, 2024, Jamie Ray Mills, now 50, was formally executed via lethal injection at Holman Correctional Facility.
+On May 30, 2024, Jamie Mills, then 50, was executed via lethal injection at Holman Correctional Facility.
 Mills expressed his love for his family, including his brother and sister who were present to witness the execution.
 Members of the victims’ family were also present, and they stated that justice had been served for the Hills after 20 years.

 For his last meal, Mills ordered a seafood platter with three large shrimp, two catfish filets, three oysters, three onion rings and one stuffed crab.

 The Equal Justice Initiative, a civil group, stated that the execution of Mills, whom they believed to be innocent, was "tragically regrettable and mournfully unjust" and accused the prosecutors of having "lied, deceived and misrepresented" the facts of the case to make Mills appear guilty.
 They stated that his case reinforced the wrongfulness of capital punishment.
 Attorney General Steve Marshall described the murders of Floyd and Vera Hill as "cold and calculated" killings carried out by Mills; he stated that there was ample evidence to prove that Mills was guilty of the double murder.

-The execution of Mills was the second documented execution to take place in Alabama in 2024, and the sixth to happen in the U.S. that year.
-Mills's execution was the first to take place via lethal injection in Alabama after the state's first nitrogen gas execution.
+Mills's execution was the second execution in Alabama in 2024 and the sixth in the U.S. that year.
+Mills was the first person executed in Alabama after the state's first nitrogen gas execution a few months earlier.